Florida Black Bear

 Learn more about Florida black bear biology, behavior and habitat needs.

-Read summaries of Florida black bear research.
+Read summaries from the Florida black bear abundance study.

 This selection features publications by FWRI black bear research staff.